9 Tips For Keeping Your Customer Data Secure

 4. Be transparent with how customer data is used

 Customers can be hesitant about sharing information with brands, this is largely due to a lack of transparency existing between businesses and customers about how their data is used.
-Transparency may go against traditional business practices but it can deliver real value to products and services, and deepen brand loyalty.
+Transparency may go against traditional business practices, but in the modern business-consumer relationship it can add real value to products and services while strengthening brand loyalty.

 Domino’s Pizza is a good case study to look at the benefits of being transparent and involving customers: in 2008 they surveyed their customers about what they liked and didn’t like about their pizzas, Domino’s then shared the data – including the negative responses – to get feedback from the wider public.
 This process of feedback helped Domino’s improve their recipes and their financial position – in 2009 Domino’s share price was $7.73, and today it is $108.

 By being transparent about how you use data, customers are able to see and subscribe to the bigger picture, particularly if it adds value to their interactions with the brand.
 In fact, two-thirds of customers will share personal information with brands, but only in exchange for some kind of value.

 With security breaches affecting businesses on a regular basis, it’s important to distinguish between collecting the data that you need (addresses and names) and the data that you don’t need (stored credit card details).

 Other than for providing convenience to customers, businesses don’t have a compelling reason to store this data – especially when the risks are so high.

 Creating a framework that allows third party processors to handle credit card information is a safer bet.
 It is their priority to have the most stringent security procedures in place to store sensitive data.

 Driven by the growth of remote working, IT departments have struggled to respond to the increased security risks posed by the rising number of devices coming in and out of their infrastructures.
 And this dynamic will only grow more challenging in the wake of the work-from-home revolution sparked by 2020, with expectations that it’s here to stay well into the future.